 Number of verified MEDIGO patient reviews

-In 2018, we received 502 patient reviews, from a small fraction of patients who booked treatments through MEDIGO.
+To date, we've received over 1,000 reviews – and that's just a small fraction of patients who booked treatments through MEDIGO.
 Getting patients to review their medical procedures is not easy.
 More often than not, people who have received treatment just want to heal and move on from the experience.
 This holds particularly true if a patient receives a complex treatment (like a hip replacement or cancer treatment), a major event in anyone's life.

 Each patient gets up to four email review requests.
 Even though this is probably annoying to the individual patient, we believe that the more real patient reviews others can read, the better.